Orbital correlations in ultrathin films of late transition metals: Extended system

 The energy of this state for the $N$-site system determined as in Eq.~(\ref{eq:E_uncorr}) is $-3Nt_{+-}^2/U''$.
 It is easy to see that this energy is higher than that of the completely disordered state.
 Spin ordering without orbital correlations raises energy instead of lowering it because some of the virtual hopping channels are eliminated due to the Pauli exclusion principle.

 The FM spin-ordered, orbitally correlated state of two neighboring sites described by the wavefunction Eq.~(\ref{eq:3s_corr_12}) is an eigenstate of $\hat{H}^{(2)}$ with energy $-8t_{+-}^2/U''$.
 The corresponding energy of the extended system is $-24Nt_{+-}^2/U''$.
-It is lower than that of the completely uncorrelated state by $\Delta E_{corr}=3Nt^2_{+-}(15U-2U'')/2UU''$.
+It is lower than that of the uncorrelated state by $\Delta E_{corr}=3Nt^2_{+-}(15U-2U'')/2UU''$.
 Thus, orbital correlations are necessary for spin ordering in the considered virtual-hopping approximation.
+This approximation underestimates the effects of quantum fluctuations and deviations from the average population of one d-hole per site, and neglects the effects of hybridization with 4s-electrons.
+Because of these limitations, our model cannot quantitatively account for the energy of the magnetic system.
+Nevertheless, it elucidates the nature of correlations and their role in magnetic ordering.